 What is CRISPR technology?

 This is where CRISPR-Cas9 comes in.
-Bacterial defense systems form the CRISPR-Cas9 editing technology, which is a new DNA sequence that carries a “fixed” version of a gene.
-CRISPR-Cas9 is otherwise known as a Cas variety that is used to cut both human and animal DNA.
+Bacterial defense systems form CRISPR-Cas9 genome editing technology, which is a new DNA sequence that carries a “fixed” version of a gene.
+CRISPR-Cas9 is a Cas variety that is used to cut both human and animal DNA.

-Broad Institute wrote that because CRISPR-Cas9 systems can cut DNA strands, CRISPRs therefore don’t need to be paired with a separate cleaving enzyme.
+Broad Institute states that because CRISPR-Cas9 systems can cut DNA strands, they don’t need to be paired with a separate cleaving enzyme.
 However, they can easily be paired with a guide RNA (gRNA) sequence that “leads” to DNA targets.

-The report says that this process has the potential to ease concerns regarding the “permanent nature of gene editing.”
+This process has the potential to ease concerns regarding the “permanent nature of gene editing.”

 CRISPR technology market outlook

-Meanwhile, a Research and Markets report estimates that the CRISPR technology market will grow from US$562 million in 2018 to US$1.72 billion in 2023, growing at a compound annual growth rate of 25 percent during that period.
+Similarly, a Research and Markets report estimates that the CRISPR technology market will grow from the US$562 million it reached in 2018 to US$1.72 billion in 2023, increasing at a compound annual growth rate of 25 percent during that period.
 Driving its growth will be higher levels of funding, private investment and, of course, a rise in the adoption of CRISPR technology.

-Vertex Pharmaceuticals and CRISPR Therapeutics are spearheading another trial for the CTX001 therapy in patients with severe sickle cell disease.
-The study, which began on November 27, 2018, will evaluate the safety and efficacy of autologous CRISPR-Cas9 modified CD34+ human hematopoietic and progenitor cells (hHSPCs) using the therapy.
+Vertex Pharmaceuticals and CRISPR Therapeutics spearheaded another trial for the CTX001 therapy in patients with severe sickle cell disease.
+The study, which began in November 2018, will evaluate the safety and efficacy of autologous CRISPR-Cas9 modified CD34+ human hematopoietic and progenitor cells (hHSPCs) using the therapy.

-EDIT-101 is given through a subretinal injection to reach and deliver the gene editing tool directly to photoreceptor cells.
+EDIT-101 is given through a subretinal injection to reach and deliver the gene-editing tool directly to photoreceptor cells.
 While the company was given IND in November, there has been no word on when the company expects to begin enrolling patients.

-In short, the CRISPR technology market is still very much in its infancy.
+The CRISPR technology market is still very much in its infancy.
 However, with clinical trials already in development and with more on the way, the opportunity for investors is present in this growing market.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.

-Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any company mentioned in this article.